-- 1.2.1 An appeal may be made by any student who is enrolled on a programme of study offered by the University of Cumbria, at one of its own campuses or sites or franchised to, or delivered under, a collaborative arrangement in another institution..
+- 1.2.1 An appeal may be made by any student who is enrolled on a programme of study offered by the University of Cumbria, at one of its own campuses or sites or franchised to, or delivered under, a collaborative arrangement in another institution, or offered by distance learning, or work based learning, or by study overseas, whether or not the programme leads to an award.
 Recent graduates may also appeal providing the case is made within the stipulated timescales. - 1.2.2 An appeal by a third party on behalf of a student will not normally be accepted unless the student is seriously incapacitated.
 In instances where a student has nominated a third party to act on their behalf the University will require written confirmation of such representation.
-Third party involvement will usually only be permitted in cases of SPLDn or where the student is seriously incapacitated. - 1.2.3 Where an appeal addresses an identified common issue, with agreement from all parties, an appeal from a garoup of students will be considered.
+Third party involvement will usually only be permitted in cases of SPLDn or where the student is seriously incapacitated. - 1.2.3 An appeal will normally be made by a student as described in 1.2.1 above.
+Where an appeal addresses an identified common issue, with agreement from all parties, an appeal from a group of students will be considered.
 If appropriate the university may ask the group to nominate one student to act as a group representative through the appeal process. - 1.2.4 Appeals against admissions decisions by applicants to the institution will be dealt with under separate procedures.